An Efficient Sparse Fine-Tuning with Low Quantization Error via Neural Network Pruning: Our Method

 \section{Our Method}

 To address the challenges mentioned above, we propose \textbf{S}tructured-\textbf{Pru}ning-based Sparse \textbf{F}ine-\textbf{T}uning (SPruFT), as illustrated in Figure~\ref{fig:method}.
-This is a novel approach designed to streamline computation graphs and eliminate the need for dropout layers.
+This is a novel approach designed to streamline computation graphs and eliminate the need for implementing sparse tensor operations.
 This method ensures memory efficiency while maintaining competitive fine-tuning performance.

 \unskip